-Baseline Matters for Issues & Options Data source

-ates the twenty most prolific causes of death in Redditch Borough.
-It indicates that heart and lung diseases are t e causes of mortality experienced nationwide. the most prolific,

-Long-term Illness as R Resident Population Percentage

-District Percentage of residents with Limiting Long Term Illness

-Herefordshire 18.0%

-Worcestershire 16.7%

-Redditch 15.8%

-Wychavon 16.1%

-Malvern Hills 18.1%

-City of Worcester 15.9%

-Bromsgrove 16.7%

-Wyre Forest 17.9%

-The overall ph About 35% of region.
-29% (Bromsgr the RLS found males and 31.9) n - The average Bromsgrove and Redditch PCT score was 71.6 compared with 70.5 for the West Midlands. hysical health functioning score was 83.3 for Bromsgrove and Redditch PCT compared with 80.3 for the Region.
-If respondents in Bromsgrove and Redditch PCT take moderate exercise 4-6 days per week, which is a similar purpose 33%, Redditch 25%) claimed to eat at least five portions of fresh fruit and/or vegetables on a typical day.
-And that the proportions of males and females eating the recommended 5+ portions of fresh fruit and vegetables was .5% of females), This compares to 23% of males and 27% of females from the last Health Survey for England in Statershire, recent death rates from cirrhosis and other chronic liver diseases are generally lower than, or not significates. cross the region as low (22.2% of 2004

-Between 2004 1347 offences

-transport accid

-For pedal cycle s in 2005. mmon reason for admission following a "transport accident" is riding a bike (51%), followed by pedestrians (17 idents" (16%), motorcycle riders (8%) and car occupants (7%).
-7%), "other land

-in non collision s in 2005. mmon reason for admission following a "transport accident" is riding a bike (51%), followed by pedestrians (17 7%), "other land lal cyclist injured

-Baseline Matters for Issues & Options Data source Alcohol misuse is an important issue locally, with harm from alcohol misuse rising, and peoples' fear of alcohol related crime increasing.
+Baseline Matters for Issues & Options Data source males and 31.5% of females), This compares to 23% of males and 27% of females from the last Health Survey for England in 2004 Within Worcestershire, recent death rates from cirrhosis and other chronic liver diseases are generally lower than, or not significantly different from, national rates.
+Between 2004 and 2005 there was a rise in the number of alcohol related offences across Redditch and Bromsgrove, resulting in a total of 1347 offences in 2005.
+The most common reason for admission following a "transport accident" is riding a bike (51%), followed by pedestrians (17%), "other land transport accidents" (16%), motorcycle riders (8%) and car occupants (7%).
+For pedal cycle injury admissions, more detailed analysis shows that, of the total of 197 admissions, 165 were coded as "pedal cyclist injured in non collision transport accident" - the cyclist fell off For pedastrian injury admissions, the majority (56 out of 64) were coded as "pedalstrian injured in collision with car, pick-up truck or van".
+The Regional Lifestyle Survey, although subject to a low response rate, suggests that the population of Redditch and Bromsgrove is generally healthier than the average for the West Midlands.
+Alcohol misuse is an important issue locally, with harm from alcohol misuse rising, and peoples' fear of alcohol related crime increasing.
 Young people (aged 18-24) confirm their high risk status: they were the most likely to smoke, drink above the weekly recommended limit, binge-drink, and eat less healthily.
 The need for Child and Adolescent Mental Health Services is greater than that currently provided, and there will be additional pressure in the system to meet new policy targets.
 Older people continue to be vulnerable during colder weather, and although housing quality is generally good, some older people live in such reduced circumstances that they cannot afford to heat their homes properly.
-Between 2000 and 2003 the teenage pregnancy rate had increased marginally across Worcestershire, although the overall rate remains significantly lower than for England as a whole and fourth lowest across the West Midlands.
-Across Redditch and Bromsgrove approximately 20% of deaths or nearly 300 deaths per year are directly attributable to smoking Map of alcohol related emergency admissions by geographical area:
+Between 2000 and 2003 the teenage pregnancy rate had increased marginally across Worcestershire, although the overall rate rem Map of Alcohol related deaths for Bromsgrove and Redditch (2001-2003) pooled rates per 1000 population: Annual Public Health Report - Bromsgrove and Redditch (2005)